 Professor Gillian McNamee is director of teacher education at Erikson and co-director of the Assessment for Teaching and Learning Project.
+She is also the interim director of the New Schools Project.
 She works closely with early childhood teacher candidates during their preparation for teaching and provides long-term consultation to teachers in schools, particularly those serving children and families in challenging social and economic situations.

 Dr. McNamee is coauthor of two books: Early Literacy (Harvard University Press, 1990) and Bridging: Assessment for Teaching and Learning in Early Childhood Classrooms (Corwin Press, 2007).
 She has been a Spencer Fellow with the National Academy of Education.
 In 1998, she was one of the first recipients of the Sunny Days Award from Children’s Television Workshop/Sesame Street Magazine, which recognized her innovative work in arts infused teacher education.